Stationary vine copula models for multivariate time series: General results for semiparametric method-of-moment estimation

 \section{General results for semiparametric method-of-moment estimation}

 \counterwithin*{theorem}{section} \counterwithin*{lemma}{section} The proofs for the parametric and semiparametric cases are largely similar.
 To avoid duplication, we first establish general results that cover both cases.
-The statements and proofs make extensive use of empirical process techniques \citep[e.g.,][]{van1996weak, dehling2002empirical} and the associated short notation
+The statements and proofs make extensive use of empirical process techniques \citep[e.g.,][]{van1996weak, dehling2002empirical} and the associated short notation $\PT g = \frac 1 T \sum_{t = 1}^T g(\bm X_t)$ and $P g = \E\{g(\bm X_t)\}$ for the empirical measure and expectation over an arbitrary function $g$.